zhiqianlu/terraform-provider-azurerm/website/docs/r/resource_provider_registration.html.markdown

 * `name` - (Required) Specifies the name of the feature to register.

+* `registered` - (Required) A boolean value indicating whether the feature is registered.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: